Dr Toby GiffordResearch Fellow

 Toby Gifford is a sound technologist, with a diverse array of research interests under the banner of ‘sonic environments’.
 As a sound-artist and musician he works with multichannel, binaural and ambisonic sound for virtual and augmented reality, immersive installation, and live performance.
 His practice utilises generative algorithms alongside field recording, with application in bioacoustics, aural architecture and computational creativity.

-Toby is currently a Research Fellow in Creative Technologies at SensiLab, working on the Improvisational Interfaces project.
+Toby was a Research Fellow in Creative Technologies at SensiLab, working on the Improvisational Interfaces project.